gromacs/gromacs/docs/release-notes/2022/major/miscellaneous.rst

 Formerly, on non-x86 and non-PowerPC platforms, mdrun ran some multi-threaded code to try to wake up any cores that the OS might have powered down.
-This caused problems on some Arm platforms, and does not seem to suit a significant number of platforms for use of GROMACS.
+This caused problems on some Arm platforms, and does not seem to suit a significant number of platforms for use of |Gromacs|.
 So now it is removed.

 If required, please manually spin-up the cores with, e.g., ``stress --cpu $(nproc --all)``.